 President & CEO

 Neil Ashbaugh has twenty-three years’ experience in manufacturing – from the shop floor to HR and technical training management.
-Neil learned the manufacturing trade through a four-year state and federally-recognized apprenticeship and became a journeyman grinder.
+Neil learned the manufacturing trade through two four-year state and federally-recognized apprenticeships and became a journeyman precision grinder and machine operator.
 Hired by Oberg Industries, Inc. in Freeport, PA, initially as a journeyman grinder, he later held corporate positions there in sales and marketing and management roles of increasing responsibility in training and talent development, government projects and new product development.

 At NCC, he manages operations and a broad range of programs including apprenticeship, production, sales, marketing, business development, corporate training and talent development, and workforce development.
 He led two major initiatives from inception — the Group Apprenticeship Program and the New Century Job Shop.